mihirranjan7/discourse-subscription--theme-component/README.md

 ### Long Description

 **You have two main gate options:**
-1. Generic gate (default: it will use the Discourse Signup CTA text in modal) It uses these texts: `js.signup_cta.intro` and `js.signup_cta.value_prop`
+1. Generic gate (default: it will use the Discourse Signup CTA text in modal).
+It uses these texts: `js.signup_cta.intro` and `js.signup_cta.value_prop`

-2. Custom gate (you can customize the modal; add image, custom text and colors)
+2. Custom gate (you can customize the modal: add image, custom text and colors).

 ---